ikluft/AlertGizmo/README.md

 ### Examples

+These examples are screenshots taken at the timestamp listed on the bottom of each image, not live data.

 ![Example of AlertGizmo::Neo output for NASA JPL near Earth object pass data](images/Screenshot-AlertGizmo-Neo-example.png)

 ![Example of AlertGizmo::Swpc output for NOAA Space Weather Prediction Center aurora data](images/Screenshot-AlertGizmo-Swpc-example.png)